 Up to 31 August 2014

 If you were due to pay the NPPR on a property in any (or all) of the years 2009 to 2013 and had not paid the charge due, you accumulated late fees and penalties.
 If you were liable for the full period and had not paid anything, you owed a total of €4,220 on the property.

-These late fees ceased to accumulate after 1 March 2014 and the totals due are being frozen for a ‘grace period’, starting on 2 March 2014 and ending on 31 August 2014.
+These late fees ceased to accumulate after 1 March 2014 and the totals due have been frozen for a ‘grace period’, starting on 2 March 2014 and ending on 31 August 2014.
 During this grace period, no new late penalties will apply to existing NPPR liabilities.

 Since 31 August 2014

 If you do not pay your liabilities in full by 31 August 2014, or agree settlement terms by that deadline, you will incur additional penalties.
 If you were liable for the full period, you will owe a total of €7,230 when these penalties are applied.